 Veterans organizations like the American Legion (AML) and the Veterans of Foreign Wars (VFW) can then help veterans file their claims.

 AML and VFW Service Officers in North Carolina

 AML and VFW Veterans Service Officers (VSOs) can help veterans file for VA benefits in North Carolina.
-VSOs help with every step of the process, from filing the claim to receiving benefits.
+VSOs assist with every step of the process, from filing the claim to receiving benefits.

-To work with VSOs North Carolina veterans may visit local AML and VFW offices.
+To work with VSOs in North Carolina, veterans may visit local AML and VFW offices.